 Clinics for child health and developmental screening are held regularly by Health Visitors.
 The Practice Nurses undertake vaccinations and immunisations.
 Invitations are sent by post.
 Alternative appointments can be arranged through reception.

 Most minor surgery is carried out by Dr Farrar.
 Arrangements will be made at Newton Abbot Hospital or, when appropriate, at the surgery.
+This service is suspended due to the Covid-19 pandemic.

 We offer some specialist chronic disease clinics such as Diabetes, Heart Care, Blood Pressure and Asthma.